auth0/docs/articles/connections/passwordless/ios-magic-link.md

 ![Associated Domains](/media/articles/connections/passwordless/associated-domains.png)

-## Pass Callbacks to the Auth0 Lock Library
+## Pass callbacks to Lock

-::: panel-info Callbacks to the Autho Lock Library
+::: panel-info Callbacks to the Lock
 If you've already implemented [Lock v1 for iOS](https://auth0.com/blog/how-to-implement-slack-like-login-on-ios-with-auth0/), you have already configured callbacks to the Auth0 Lock Library.
 :::